-At the Cedars-Sinai Head & Neck Cancer Center, each patient is treated as an individual and provided with specialized care.
+At the Cedars-Sinai Head & Neck Cancer Program, each patient is treated as an individual and provided with specialized care.

 Complex cases are presented at the Head and Neck Tumor Board to help physicians consider all the factors involved.
 On this basis, the team creates a treatment plan designed to preserve the best quality of life for each patient.

-Physicians at the Head and Neck Cancer Center are highly experienced at treating common cases as well as difficult cases of head and neck cancer.
+Physicians at the Head and Neck Cancer Program are highly experienced at treating common cases as well as difficult cases of head and neck cancer.
 They specialize in minimally invasive surgery to treat head and neck tumors, as well as thyroid and parathyroid conditions.
 Transoral laser microsurgery, as well as transoral robotic surgery, has been found to preserve normal tissue, cause less pain, and help maintain speech and swallowing.

 Our physicians are members of professional organizations such as the American Head and Neck Society, the American Society for Therapeutic Radiology and Oncology, and the American Society of Clinical Oncology.

-Measuring the Quality of Care at the Cedars-Sinai Head & Neck Cancer Center
+Measuring the Quality of Care at the Cedars-Sinai Head & Neck Cancer Program

-To continually improve upon the care given to patients at the Cedars-Sinai Head and Neck Cancer Center of Excellence, a number of factors that lead to a high quality of care are monitored.
+To continually improve upon the care given to patients at the Cedars-Sinai Head and Neck Cancer Program of Excellence, a number of factors that lead to a high quality of care are monitored.
 These outcomes are compared to the expected outcomes, if available, for a clinically similar patient population.
 These include:

 - 30 Day Readmission: These data exclude admissions for chemotherapy, radiation therapy rehabilitation, dialysis, labor and delivery, death, and first time admissions.